-And when you take to consider the 256GB of base storage at $999 compared to 128GB for $1200 when it launched in 2018, it’s in incredible value, and that’s without taking performance into account.
+And when you take to consider the 256GB of base storage at $999 compared to 128GB for $1200 when it launched in 2018, it’s an incredible value, and that’s without taking performance into account.

 So let’s finally talk about it.

-Compared to the 10th gen intel based 2020 MacBook Air, the new M1 chip absolutely smokes it, and the very best i7 model which was a $250 upgrade.
+Compared to the 10th gen intel based 2020 MacBook Air, the new M1 chip absolutely smokes it, and the very best i7 model was a $250 upgrade.

-the i5 quad core which was a $100 upgrade, and finally the base model that the M1 chip replaces at the same price.
+the i5 quad-core which was a $100 upgrade, and finally the base model that the M1 chip replaces at the same price.

-Where it becomes really comical is when we add in the very best i9 quad core processor in the 16” Macbook Pro that you’ll spend at least $2700 on.
+Where it becomes really comical is when we add in the very best i9 quad-core processor in the 16” Macbook Pro that you’ll spend at least $2700 on.

-Of course this doesn’t account for thermal throttling which we’ll cover in a sec, but here’s how this Air compares to the very best new 11th gen intel i7 in the top spec XPS 13 that costs at least $1700.
+Of course, this doesn’t account for thermal throttling which we’ll cover in a sec, but here’s how this Air compares to the very best new 11th gen intel i7 in the top-spec XPS 13 that costs at least $1700.

 The M1 MacBook Air performs the same regardless and it’s completely silent.

-For single core it’s the highest I’ve ever seen, and because of this everyday tasks feel much snappier than my $15,000 Mac Pro.
+For single-core it’s the highest I’ve ever seen, and because of this everyday tasks feel much snappier than my $15,000 Mac Pro.

 Now I’m not going to get into crazy specifics like wattage, frequencies, and how the M1 is pulling this off, let’s just call it magic and